acm-uiuc/til/_til/vim/horizontal-to-vertical-and-back-again.md

+---
-# Horizontal to Vertical and Back Again
+title: Horizontal to Vertical and Back Again
+category: vim
+---

 If you have two Vim windows open with a horizontal split and you want to quickly switch them to be vertically split, you can type the following two